-The key assumptions concerning the future and other key sources of estimation undertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Group based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Group.
 Such changes are reflected in the assumptions when they occur.

-Given the material risk but also upside potential, in our opinion, detailed disclosure in the Financial Statementsshould be made that:

-- the potential of the project is material, given the results of thefeasibility study, the material reserves, etc. - the estimated future value considers the material risk at this phase, driven by the early/greenfield stage of the project, the relatively long development period of more than four years and large capital cost, and major project assumptions which might change in due course, but also country risk effects. - the volatility of the markets, including the global uncertain geopolitical situation and country risks adds to the risks that affect the project. - the sensitivity of the project to the weighted average cost of capital ("WACC") (and other major assumptions) could be indicated as: +/-0.5% change in the discount rate would change the value of the project by approximately -/+US\$ 50-54m. - due to the above factors, material risk and volatility of the future value could be expected under better/worse market or operational conditions.
+- Given the material risk but also upside potential, in our opinion, detailed disclosure in the Financial Statements should be made that: - the potential of the project is material, given the results of the 2014 FS and 2024 FS Update, the material reserves, etc. - the estimated Future Value considers the material risk at this phase, driven by the early/greenfield stage of the project, the relatively long development period of more than four years and large capital cost, and major project assumptions which might change in due course, but also country risk effects. - the volatility of the markets, including the global uncertain geopolitical situation and country risks adds to the risks that affect the project. - the sensitivity of the project to the weighted average cost of capital ("WACC") (and other major assumptions) could be indicated as: +/-0.5% change in the discount rate would change the value of the project by approximately -/+US\$ 50-54m. - Commodity price assumptions materially impact the valuation of the Project, affecting either fair value less costs to sell or value in use. - Sensitivity: A 10% decline in the price of iron ore (Zanaga's primary commodity) could materially reduce the recoverable amount of the Project. - \circ Changes in forecast production and capital or operating costs also affect impairment assessments. - Sensitivity: A 10% increase in capital or operating costs could reduce the recoverable amount, while a similar decrease would have the opposite effect. - due to the above factors, material risk and volatility of the Future Value could be expected under better/worse market or operational conditions.